FalsoMoralista/ijepa/README.md

 - [x] - Concatenation of the last 4 layers of the average-pooled patch representations
 - [ ] - Layer wise decay (help appreciated)

+### In addition to this we also provide pre-trained ViT-L weights over ImageNet-1k.

 ## Launching I-JEPA finetuning
 In order to launch finetuning you can either run the ```finetune.sh``` script or launch the command below.
 The default settings for the features above can be found at _configs/in1k_vith14_ep300_finetuning.yaml_.